Teradata/stacki-wiki/wiki/Customization/SUX.md

 This is actually valid XML, a profile will be built from this.
 It just doesn't do anything.

-### Package tags
+### Packages

 Adding packages can be done in individual package tags:

-The format is &lt;stack:package&gt;package_name&lt;/stack:package>
+The format is `<stack:package>package_name</stack:package>`

-Just like html, there is an opening tag and a closing tag.
+Just like HTML, there is an opening tag and a closing tag.

 ```
 <stack:package>teradata-citadel</stack:package>
 ```

-Or as a list:
+Or as a list, where each package is on a line by itself.

 ```
 <stack:package>